DIY Fairy Garden Houses

 My favorite way to make a fairy garden is to start by building a diy fairy garden house.

-I just can’t quite imagine that the fairies want to live in those plastic-y store-bought houses.
+I just can’t quite imagine that the fairies want to live in those plastic-y store-bought things, I’m sure they want a homemade fairy house haha.

 Something about the imaginary fairies makes me think that they NEED to be able to live in houses that look like they could have been made by the fairies… you know, whipped up with stuff they can find outside.
 (I also like my fairy gardens to have real plants for this reason!)